stoeps13/connections-doc/source/admin/admin/t_admin_act_trash_removal.md

     jobs.TrashAutoPurge.daysRetention
     :   Number of days after which you would like activities and their entries removed from the Trash view.
 Specify the value in days.
 The default value is 90.

+        !!! note
-        **Note:** Do not set this value to 0.
+    Do not set this value to 0.
 When it is set to 0, activities and their entries are not removed from the Trash view.

     **jobs.TrashAutoPurge.interval**
     :   Frequency with which the job to check for expired content runs.
 See *Scheduling tasks* for information about the format to use to specify the interval.
 The default value is `0 0 2 ? * SUN`, which specifies that the job should run weekly at 2 AM on Sunday.